actionsflow/actionsflow/docs/faqs.md

 - To report bugs, file feature requests, or submit trigger requests: use the [issue tracker on Github](https://github.com/actionsflow/actionsflow/issues).
 - To contribute code or documentation changes: submit a [pull request on Github](https://github.com/actionsflow/actionsflow/pulls).
 - To communicate/get help from other Actionsflow users: join [Actionsflow Slack](https://forms.gle/9VvTVne6oU7zBCeVA).
 If you have already joined, please [signin](https://actionsflow.slack.com/) directly
+- If you like telegram, you can [join Actionsflow on Telegram](https://t.me/joinchat/fMXYRGHMnK01MjUx)

 # FAQs